 W2O’s Diversity and Inclusion Council

-Our DE&I council plays an important role at the company, including support of our existing Employee Resource Groups (ERGs), which are dedicated to ensuring equality, inclusion and championing at every level of the organization.
-We currently have five ERGs that create community-building, learning and professional development experiences for our people, clients and networks: Evolve, Women of W2O, W2Out, W2O Families and W2O Fusion, with plans to develop more in the future.
-Additionally, W2O’s DE&I council leads initiatives that focus specifically on recruitment, education, partnerships and more.
+Our DE&I council plays an important role at the company, including support of our existing Business Resource Groups (BRGs), which are dedicated to ensuring equality, inclusion and championing at every level of the organization.
+We currently have five BRGs that create community-building, learning and professional development experiences for our people, clients and networks: Evolve, Women of W2O, W2Out, W2O Families and W2O Fusion, with plans to develop more in the future.
+Additionally, W2O’s Diversity and Inclusion council leads initiatives that focus specifically on recruitment, education, partnerships and more.

 W2O Fusion focuses on the inclusion of multicultural employees, advancing POVs and facilitating mentorship